 New Orleans has plenty to keep you busy for days and to make you want to return again and again.
 For that reason, a great New Orleans itinerary is definitely needed.
-Granted, you will definitely experience some southern heat during the summer months, but do not let that deter you from visiting this eclectic city!
+Granted, you will definitely experience some southern heat during the summer months, but do not let that deter you from visiting this diverse city!

-Yosemite National Park, California
+11. Yosemite National Park, California

 Yosemite National Park in California is one of the United States most iconic national parks.
 Thousands of people flock to it every year to see the dramatic, glacially formed, tall granite walls that make up the entrance of Yosemite Valley and are part of the epic Sierra Nevada Mountain Range.

-The summer months are the best and most accessible times to visit the park as the roads and most hikes should all be open, campsites will be active, and Yosemite village will be in full swing.
+The summer months are the best and most accessible times to visit the park as the roads, and most hikes should all be open, campsites will be active, and Yosemite village will be in full swing.
 Some of Yosemite’s main attractions include hiking to the top of Half Dome, river rafting in the Merced River, standing at the base of Yosemite’s tallest granite wall, El Capitan, hiking to upper, lower and middle Yosemite Falls, and driving up to Glacier Point to grab a beautiful photograph of the entire valley.

-Just be sure to check with a park ranger before your visit as most popular hikes in the valley require hiking permits which can be obtained ahead of time or during your visit depending on availability.
+Just be sure to check with a park ranger before your visit as most popular hikes in the valley require hiking permits which can be obtained ahead of time or during your stay depending on availability.

 Every type of explorer can come here and enjoy what Yosemite has to offer.
 Whether your aim is beautiful photography, day hikes, or even multi-day backpacking adventures into the thick of Yosemite, you will not be disappointed.
 In fact, you will most likely leave here wishing you had more time to explore its charms.

-Shenandoah National Park, Virginia
+13. Shenandoah National Park, Virginia

 If you’re looking for a summer vacation away from the crowds and cities, Shenandoah National Park is the place to go.
 Only 50 miles from Washington D.C., it provides a perfect respite from the hectic hustle-and-bustle life inside the Beltway.
-With over 200,000 acres of protected wilderness, it’s the perfect getaway for families, couples, and solo travelers alike.
-In the summertime, the wildflowers are blooming and the lush, green scenery Virginia is known for is on full display, making this the perfect time to visit.
+With over 200,000 acres of protected wilderness, it’s the ideal getaway for families, couples, and solo travelers alike.
+In the summertime, the wildflowers are blooming, and the lush, green scenery Virginia is known for is on full display, making this the perfect time to visit.

 The main attraction in Shenandoah is Skyline Drive.
 The National Scenic Byway travels along the crest of the Blue Ridge for 100 miles between Front Royal and Rockfish Gap, where it connects to the Blue Ridge Parkway.
 There are dozens of overlooks providing vistas of the lush rolling hills of Virginia’s Piedmont to the east and the Shenandoah Valley to the west.
 It’s most popular in the fall when the leaves are changing, so the summer is the perfect time to enjoy it without as many fellow tourists.

-Assateague Island, Maryland & Virginia
+14. Assateague Island, Maryland & Virginia

 Assateague Island has to be one of my favorite spots in the summer.
 It’s situated on the Maryland and Virginia border making it very accessible to many people especially if you’re coming from Washington, DC or somewhere else along the East Coast.
 Assateague is known for something very unique and special – wild horses!
-Wild horses live all over the island in groups and they are truly wild.
+Wild horses live all over the island in groups, and they are truly wild.